jweisgarber/data-structures-walkthrough/0-welcome.md

 Sets, and Trees.
 There is a section for each data structure.
 Have Fun!

 ### Contact Info
+Name: Jared Weisgarber

-Jared Weisgarber, CSE 212-Section 3, wei17004@byui.edu
+Class: CSE 212-Section 3

+Emails: wei17004@byui.edu, jaredweisgarber@yahoo.com

 # II.
 Queues
 Click [here](1-queues.md) to start learning about Stacks.